After you share a file, you can stop sharing a file at any time. You can also prevent someone you’ve shared with from changing or sharing your file.

 Stop sharing a file

-If you’re sharing a file with people, the owner or anyone with edit access can change the sharing settings for the file.
+- If you share a file with people, the owner or anyone with edit permissions can change the sharing settings for the file.

 If you delete a shared file that you own:

 - People that can view, comment, or edit can make a copy of the file until you permanently delete it.

 - To permanently delete the file, click the file in your trash, and click Delete forever .
 Learn more about deleting files.